Documentation Index

 Path Safety

-All file paths are validated to prevent:
+All file paths are validated to prevent:- Absolute path access

 - Directory traversal (

-- Symlink traversal outside CWD
+../attacks) - Symlink traversal outside CWD

 - Control character injection